 Interviewers ask this question to assess your preferences and whether or not you"ll be able to fit in the company"s culture.
 The onus is on you to respond in a way that assures them about your capabilities to work in an environment similar to theirs.
 You have to make them feel that you are well suited for the job and the working environment.

 So, what exactly makes for a suitable answer to this question?

 What Question Are You Really Answering

-As we said earlier, there is no definite answer to this question.
-What the answer depends on the situation.
+As we said earlier, there is no definite answer to this question what the answer depends on the situation.
 You have to align your response to their expectations regarding the working atmosphere of the company.
-Hence, before you think about what to answer with, you need to understand the circumstances, i.e., researching the company and their principles.
+Hence, before you think about what to answer with, you need to understand the circumstances, i.e., researching the company and its principles.

 Company Research In Advance